Bellevue, Nebraska Therapists

 Challenges of Finding a Mental Health Provider in Bellevue

-At the state level, there are 421 patients for every one mental health provider.
+At the state level, there are 421 patients for every mental health provider.
 Compared to nearby states, only Wyoming and Colorado have smaller patient-provider ratios.
 However, only about 46% of adults with mental illness in Nebraska receive services.

 Public health representatives and social service providers cite social stigma as a barrier to receiving mental health services, describing patients as “too proud” to seek services.
-Reported barriers to receiving medical care in general, though not specifically mental health services, in the Omaha metro area include the following:
+Reported barriers to receiving medical care in general, though not specifically mental health services, in the Omaha metro area, include the following:

-- Difficulty finding a doctor
+• Difficulty finding a doctor

-- Inconvenient office hours
+• Inconvenient office hours

-- Difficulty getting to an appointment
+• Difficulty getting to an appointment

-- Costs associated with doctor’s visits and prescription medications
+• Costs associated with doctor’s visits and prescription medications

 Approximately 11% of people under age 65 in Bellevue do not have health insurance, and approximately 12% of Nebraskans had not seen a doctor in the preceding 12 months in 2016 due to cost.